 In addition to iron, the body needs vitamin B12 and folic acid to produce healthy red blood cells.
 A diet lacking in these nutrients are prone to anaemia as well.

 There are a few reasons why someone may suffer from B12 anaemia.
-They include the inability of the body to absorb vitamin B12, such as those with intestinal disorders which affect absorption of nutrients.
+They include the inability of the body to absorb vitamin B12, such as those with intestinal disorders which affect the absorption of nutrients.

 The individual may also suffer from Pernicious Anemia where the body stops producing a substance called “intrinsic factor”, which is needed to absorb B12 from the diet.